White Sox vs. Twins Player Props Betting Odds

 Miranda Stats

-- Jose Miranda has 26 hits with three doubles, three home runs, nine walks and 12 RBI.
+- Jose Miranda has collected 26 hits with three doubles, three home runs and nine walks.
+He has driven in 12 runs.

 Miranda Recent Games